Holiday Calendar

 World Sea Star Day is observed on November 17 to appreciate sea stars, highlight their role in marine ecosystems, and promote conservation efforts.
 Often called “starfish”, sea stars are not fish, but echinoderms, a group of marine invertebrates found in oceans worldwide.
 As predators and scavengers, many sea stars help maintain balance in coastal and reef environments.
 In recent years, some sea star populations have declined due to warming oceans and disease.
 World Sea Star Day is a moment to learn about sea stars and share information about how to protect the habitats they depend on.

-History of World Sea Star Day
+World Sea Star Day history

 Sea stars have existed for roughly 450 to 480 million years, but in the last decade, they have experienced a population collapse that has made them a modern conservation concern.
 Beginning in 2013, sea star wasting disease spread along the Pacific Coast of North America, causing severe die-offs across multiple species.
 In many cases, affected sea stars developed lesions, lost limbs, and rapidly deteriorated.